Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Methodology

-We performed a Markov-chain Monte Carlo (MCMC) analysis using a modified version of the emcee code\footnote{\url{https://emcee.readthedocs.io}} interfaced to the publicly available sampling code MontePython-v3\footnote{\url{https://github.com/brinckmann/montepython\_public}} \citep{Audren:2012wb,Brinckmann:2018cvx}.
-We obtained plots using the GetDist package\footnote{\href{https://getdist.readthedocs.io/}{https://getdist.readthedocs.io/en/latest}} \citep{Lewis:2019xzd}.
-We sampled over the parameters $\{h_0, \Omega_m, \Theta, \Xi_0, n\}$ using the Metropolis-Hastings method and with a Gelman-Rubin \citep{Gelman:1992zz} convergence criteria around $R-1<0.03$.
-To quantify to what extent the improvement in our fit to the database described warrants the increase in the model complexity compared to the $\Lambda$CDM model, we compute the Bayes factor --the ratio of the evidences for the extended model ${\cal M}_{\rm E}$ with respect to the baseline ${\cal M}_{\rm L}$-- as \citep{Jeffreys:1939xee}:
+To quantify to what extent the improvement in our fit for the full Pantheon+CC+GW catalogue described warrants the increase in the model complexity compared to the $\Lambda$CDM model, we compute the Bayes factor --the ratio of the evidences for the baseline model ${\cal M}_{\rm L}$ with respect to the extended ${\cal M}_{\rm E}$-- as \cite{Jeffreys:1939xee}: